mkcarino/air-quality-index/README.md

 # Air Quality Index (AQI)
-A single-page application that provides the air quality data on the user's current location or any location in the world.
+A single-page user-friendly application that provides the air quality data of the user's current location or from any location in the world.
-The application provides a clean user interface and present you the air quality data in clear user friendly way and easy to undestand. <br><br><br>
+The application provides a clean user interface which presents you the air quality data in a clear and comprehensible manner that users of any age can easily understand.<br><br><br>
 Live preview here: [Air Quality Index](https://laughing-bell-37a584.netlify.app)

 ## Technologies used: